 I love the colors of fall.
-Everything is changing and the trees take on a wonderful palette of colors that are perfect for decorating.
+Everything is changing and the trees take on a wonderful palette of colors that is perfect for decorating.
+This DIY fall decor project makes use of those vibrant leaf colors.

 - 2 foam cones of varying sizes.
 The large one is 18″ tall and the small one is 7″ tall.